Etale cohomology, purity and formality with torsion coefficients: Abstract

 \section{Abstract}

 We use Galois group actions on étale cohomology to prove results of formality for dg-operads and dg-algebras with torsion coefficients.
-Our theory applies, among other related constructions, to the dg-operad of singular chains on the operad of little disks and to the dg-algebra of singular cochains on the configuration space of points in the complex space.
+Our theory applies, among other related objects, to the dg-operad of singular chains of the operad of little disks and to the dg-algebra of singular cochains of the configuration space of points in the complex space.
 The formality that we obtain is only up to a certain degree, which depends on the cardinality of the field of coefficients.